Sulphur Rocks at Rotorua's Hells Gate. Can you see the chalkiness?

 Get onto Te Ngae Rd heading out of Rotorua and drive for about 10min until you get to the Whakatane, SH30, turnoff.
 Turn right and proceed for about 4km.
 Hells Gate is on the left at the beginning of a bend on the highway.

-You can also view the google map directions to Hells Gate Rotorua.
+You can also view the google map below for directions to Hells Gate Rotorua.

 Food and liquid beverages are available throughout the day at the onsite Volcanic Cafe.
 On the day I was there it was a bit of a sad looking selection, not much on view at all.
 It may be that it was in the middle of winter and summer could be a whole different ball game.